martimy/clab_yang/docs/tutorial.md

     Saved current running configuration as initial (startup) configuration '/etc/opt/srlinux/config.json'
 ```

 The output shows that the startup configuration is save in router's directory `/etc/opt/srlinux/config.json`.
-In your host machine, this file is saved under individual router's directory in the
+In your host machine, this file is saved under individual router's directory in the `clab-lab1` directory.
-`clab-lab1` director.

 **CAUTION:** Exiting the lab using `destroy --clean-up` option, will remove the `clab-lab1`.
 DO NOT use this this option until after you complete the lab.
-Instead, you can stop the lab, if you need to, using:
+Instead, you can stop the lab, if needed, using:

 ```
 $ sudo clab destroy
 ```

-**More interfaces**
+## More Interface Configuration

 Now we need to configure the remaining interfaces between each pair of routers.
-Since now we now all the elements needed for the configuration, we can create a JSON (or YAML) file that perfrom all thress steps needed.
+Since we now all the elements needed for the configuration, we can create a JSON (or YAML) file that perform all the steps needed.

-Edit a file `all_interfaces.yaml`:
+Edit a file `interfaces_config.yaml` as follows:

 ```
 interface: